hemantgit/training-be-module-03/security-ldap/README.md

 ### Build & Run

-- Build Portal module with executing `mvn clean install` command from *portal* directory.
+- Start Portal application by executing `mvn jetty:run` command from the **portal** directory.
-- Make sure that Training Server is running.
+- Make sure that the Training Server is running.
-- Start Portal application with executing `mvn jetty:run` command from *portal* directory.
-- Go to CXP Manager and create user group `employees`.
-- Create new portal and make sure `employees` group has access to it.
-- Create a page and place *Login* and *Profile Summary* widgets on it.
 - Login with user *john/backbase* and make sure that user is logged in.